Indigo Girls: Epic Records (1988–2006)

 The success of 10,000 Maniacs, Tracy Chapman, and Suzanne Vega encouraged Epic Records to enlist other folk-based female singer-songwriters; Epic signed the duo in 1988.
 Their first major-label release, also named Indigo Girls, which scored No. 22 on the album chart, included a new version of "Land of Canaan", which was also on their 1985 EP album and on Strange Fire.
 Also on the self-titled release was their first hit "Closer to Fine" (a collaboration with Irish band Hothouse Flowers), which scored No. 52 on the popular music chart and No. 26 on the modern rock chart.
 They even managed one week on the mainstream rock album-oriented rock music chart at No. 48.
 In 1990, they won a Grammy Award for Best Contemporary Folk Album.
-They were also nominated for Best New Artist (but lost to Milli Vanilli who eventually had their award revoked).

 Their second album, Nomads Indians Saints, went gold in December 1991 and included the hit song "Hammer and a Nail", a No. 12 modern rock music track; it was not as successful as their first, which was certified platinum at about the same time.
 The Indigo Girls followed it with the live Back on the Bus, Y'all and 1992's album Rites of Passage, featuring the song "Galileo", the duo's first top 10 modern rock music track (#10).
 During the accompanying tour in December, they invited on a few dates Siouxsie Sioux of Siouxsie and the Banshees as special guest to sing a couple of songs with them.
 They then recorded Swamp Ophelia in 1994, which went platinum in September 1996, and charted at No. 9 on the Billboard 200 album chart.

 In 1995, the Indigo Girls released a live, double CD, 1200 Curfews.
 Shaming of the Sun was released in 1997 followed by Come on Now Social in 1999.
 Shaming of the Sun debuted at number seven on the Billboard charts, driven by the duo's contribution to the Lilith Fair music festival tour.
 The track "Shame on You" received more airplay on adult alternative, top 40 and adult top 40 radio stations than any of their previous singles, although this seemed to be a peak in their crossover success.

 Retrospective, a compilation album with two new tracks, was released in 2000 and Become You followed two years later.
 Their last Epic studio album was All That We Let In, released in 2004 with an accompanying tour.
 On June 14, 2005, they released Rarities, a collection of B-sides and rare tracks partially decided by fans' input, which fulfilled the album count obligation for their contract with Epic.